DoctorWayWay/doctorwayway/README.md

 ## :seedling: About me

-I am open minded, fairly competitive, and I enjoy grinding out my weaknesses.
-Coming into 2021, I had absolutely no experience with programming.
-Since I wanted to enter the tech industry, my brother told me about BloomTech and how they have a course that can turn people into certified Full Stack Web Developers through 6 months of vigorous training.

-Now 5 months into the course, I can definitely feel the impact it has made on me.
-I have grown fond of both front and back-end development, and am excited to continue my journey.
+Hi I’m Waylon, a Full Stack Web Developer fond of both front and back-end development, and I am excited to continue my journey within software optimization and team collaboration.

+Currently, I am familiar with HTML5, JavaScript, CSS3, React.js, Redux, and I regularly use Git, GitHub, Slack, and Zoom in an Agile work environment.
+I also have experience configuring databases using either PostgreSQL or SQLite3, and creating RESTful APIs for them using Node.js, Knex.js, and Express.js.

+I have a high level of patience, a competitive mindset, and an open-mind towards constructive feedback identifying and leveraging opportunities for learning as much as possible.

 ## :electric_plug: What I use